GregoryBWilson/UFOs/README.md

 #### Key Word Search of Comments:

-The comments sections is rich with information that has not been extracted into any of the other elements.
-Adding the ability to openly search the comments section for whatever the user was interested into would be very valuable.
+The comments section is rich with information that has not been extracted into any of the other elements.
+Adding the ability to openly search the comments section for whatever the user was interested in would be very valuable.
 For example the colour green is shown in the first row - it would be nice to be able to search for the word "green" to see if their are other comments that include that word.

 #### Logical OR Search Capability to Criteria:

 Currently the website facilitates a logical AND between the various input fields.
 It would be very useful to be able to search a logical OR criteria within an input field.
-The user you could then, for example, search cities that are know to be close to each other to find out if there were reported cases that affected a wider area than just one city.
+The user could then, for example, search cities that are known to be close to each other to find out if there were reported cases that affected a wider area than just one city.

 #### Dropdowns for Input Entry:

-If it is not visible in the first few lines than the user really doesn't know what selections are available for use.
+If it is not visible in the first few lines then the user really doesn't know what selections are available for use.
 For example what are all the choices for shape that can be used or how many countries are there in the available data.

 #### Statistical Search Capability: